sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ```
 denyinterfaces wlan0
 ```
+3. Reboot.
+The system should start, creating the WiFi network as it would if it was in the car.
+It remains now to make the file-system read-only, if desired.
-3. Run `sudo raspi-config` and then choose `Performance Options` > `Overlay Filesystem` and choose to enable the overlay filesystem, and to set the boot partition to be write-protected.
+4. Connect to the system.
+Run `sudo raspi-config` and then choose `Performance Options` > `Overlay Filesystem` and choose to enable the overlay filesystem, and to set the boot partition to be write-protected.
+5. Do a final reboot and check that everyting is in order.